 Lingít, Xaad Kíl, Sm’algyax

 Restoring Tlingit, Haida and Tsimshian languages is a priority.
 Across Southeast Alaska, we sponsor programs that document, preserve and revitalize Native languages.
-We also provide numerous online tools for teachers and students.
-Our Mentor-Apprentice program is revitalizing rich Native languages one speaker at a time, while our Latseen Hoop Camp uses basketball as an entry point.
 Our Resources page offers a variety of learning tools, including dictionaries, vocabulary lists, teaching aids and much more.

 Through the work of fluent Native speakers working with linguists, we have been on the forefront of documenting Tlingit, Haida and Tsimshian and developing orthographies for these historically oral languages, which have appeared in written form only in recent times.
 The Sealaska Heritage Institute has produced numerous language books, including the most comprehensive dictionaries ever produced for Tlingit, Haida and Tsimshian.